tkurudi/foundation-level-testing/README.md

  Analyzing lessons learned from the completed test activities to determine changes needed for future iterations, releases, and projects
  Using the information gathered to improve test process maturity

+Test execution work products
+Test execution work products include:
+ Documentation of the status of individual test cases or test procedures (e.g., ready to run, pass, fail, blocked, deliberately skipped, etc.)
+ Defect reports (see section 5.6)
+ Documentation about which test item(s), test object(s), test tools, and testware were involved in the testing